 It’s great to have feedback from as many people as you can.
-Throughout a project, we also enlist an army of feedbackers to ensure the website runs smoothly.
-I once had my grandmother review my work just to make sure it’s easy on the eyes and intuitive.
+Throughout the project, we also enlist an army of feedbackers to ensure the website runs smoothly.
+I once had my grandmother review my work just to ensure it was intuitive and easy on the eyes.
 Just. don’t. take. us. through. it.
 Have one person collect all the feedback in one document that makes sense.
 Go through the final verdict.
 Make sure there is a conclusion to the document.

 **Purple** did precisely that, and things ran smoothly afterward.